sfuhrm/geneticalgorithm/README.md

 Genetic algorithms can be used to solve optimization problems where there's an evaluation function available (also known as cost).

+The following example shows the library guessing a sequence of 30 int values with a genetic population size of 3000 hypothesis:

 ![Guessing an int sequence](https://raw.githubusercontent.com/sfuhrm/geneticalgorithm/master/.github/IntGuessingExample.gif "Guessing an int sequence")